-WHEN claims of sexual harassment surfaced in the medical profession last year, questions were asked about gender inequality and whether medicine was suffering from fusty, male-dominated traditions.
+When claims of sexual harassment surfaced in the medical profession last year, questions were asked about gender inequality and whether medicine was suffering from dusty, male-dominated traditions.

 Just last month Australia’s top neurosurgeon Dr Charlie Teo again spoke about the extreme bullying that goes on in the medical profession and openly supported Senator Nick Xenophon’s call for an inquiry into the industry, with hopes it will lead to a Royal Commission.

 While only eight per cent of surgeons in Australia are women, some are forging ahead with great career prospects.
 Many women enter medical school — 52 per cent of medical undergraduates are female — but numbers tend to decline once they have children.

 Weekend found four Melbourne women who continue to be trail blazers in the areas of research, IVF, emergency care and surgery...